mamatha203/Financial-Loan-SQL-Project/README.md

 order by 1;

-<b>29.Calculate applications,funded amount,total payments for each Home owenrship?
+<b>29.Calculate applications,funded amount,total payments for each Home owenrship?</b>

 select home_ownership as Home,